stphnwlkr/WP-API-Plugin/README.md

 * offset: Set an offset (start at article 5) - default is 0
 * heading_level: Set the heading level (h2-h4) - default is h2
 * category: Choose a category (requires cat ID) - default is none
+* cat_exclude: exclude categories from the request
+* tag: list of tags to include
 * post_type: Choose a post type (requires post type slug) - default is post
 * Whether to show image, category, excerpt, or date - all are visible by default*
     - show_category